YvanG/Cross-modal-Bridge/README.md

 ### Method overview

-X-Bridge is supervised method (i.e. needs image pairs for the training) combining ideas from both older approaches - [pix2pix](https://phillipi.github.io/pix2pix/) and [UNIT](https://github.com/mingyuliutw/UNIT).
+X-Bridge is supervised method (i.e. needs image pairs for the training) based on Generative Adversarial Networks for image-to-image translation.
+It is combining ideas from both older approaches - [pix2pix](https://phillipi.github.io/pix2pix/) and [UNIT](https://github.com/mingyuliutw/UNIT).
 To be more specific, the usage of L1 loss and conditional discriminator from Pix2pix, and the idea of shared-latent space from UNIT.
 By combining these ideas and by adding of a reconstruction path, I reached very realistic and precise results